starseclipseellipse

 Qualifying for Co-Sell

-To qualify for active co-sell support from Google Cloud sellers, ISVs typically need to achieve Partner designation within the Partner Advantage program, maintain an active and well-optimized marketplace listing, demonstrate at least a baseline level of customer traction on Google Cloud, and have a defined joint go-to-market plan with Google's partner team.
-The qualification process is more relationship-driven than on AWS (which uses a more structured ISV Accelerate program), so investing in your Google Cloud partner manager relationship is essential.
+To qualify for active co-sell support, ISVs typically need to achieve Partner designation within the Partner Advantage program, maintain a well-optimized marketplace listing, demonstrate customer traction on Google Cloud, and have a defined joint GTM plan with Google’s partner team.

 Maximizing Co-Sell Effectiveness